 Special Snowflake Syndrome: The belief that one is a “unique and special snowflake”.
 Symptoms include inflated self-importance and an unfailing sense of entitlement.
 Those with exposure to excessive coddling in childhood are at especially high risk.

-Gen Y is one of the first generations who grew up in a world where “everyone wins”, and as such, we often feel we are heroes who “deserve” everything in the world.
+Gen Y is thought of as a generation who grew up in a world where “everyone wins”, and as such, we often feel we are heroes who “deserve” everything in the world.
 We deserve a car when we turn 16, we deserve the new iPhone the day it comes out, we deserve to be “internet famous”, and we deserve near-perfect people to establish friendships and relationships with us.

-As I’ve grown and worked harder, as I’ve begun to shed the special snowflake from my identity once and for all, I’ve learned some valuable lessons.
+As I’ve grown and worked, as I’ve begun to shed the special snowflake from my identity once and for all, I’ve learned some valuable lessons.
 These lessons have not come without their fair share of growing pains, nor am I even close to being done learning them.

 Nonetheless, I wanted to share five things I believe are most key — lessons I’m processing today that I wish I could go back and teach myself years ago.

 - Human relationships are not about finding people who are willing to coddle you.
 You do not “deserve” to be treated like a prince(ss) 24/7 by any friend or romantic partner.
 Yes, it’s important to be treated well by those you associate with, but there’s a difference between standing up against abuse and believing that you “deserve better” when your boyfriend fails to buy you a Tiffany necklace for your two-month anniversary.
 Taking a lazy and selfish approach towards other people ends up only hurting yourself by stunting your growth, and in turn, your happiness.